-- 1. While the setting of prices is the prerogative of the retail stores, such stores must ensure that the consumers obtain small change. - 2.
-Consumers are advised to demand for their small change. - 3.
-Consumers are advised to stop hoarding the 10N and 5N coins in order to have them in circulation. - 4.
-Enterprises are equally advised to accept the 10N and 5N coins as legal tender during purchases made by consumers.
+- 1. While the setting of prices is the prerogative of the retail stores, such stores must ensure that the consumers obtain their change however small upon conclusion of a purchase transaction. - 2.
+Consumers are advised to demand for their change however small. - 3.
+Consumers are encouraged to stop hoarding the small denominated coins such as 10N and 5N coins in order to have them in circulation. - 4.
+Enterprises are equally advised to accept the small denominated coins such as 10N and 5N coins as legal tender during purchases made by consumers.